iExecBlockchainComputing/documentation-tools/overview/helloWorld/1-hello.md

 - An Ethereum wallet for the chapter two, you can create one [here](https://chromewebstore.google.com/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?utm_source=google.com&pli=1) with Metamask
+- A code editor (VSCode, Sublime Text, etc.)
+- Node.js installed on your machine (18 or higher)
+- A Dockerhub account
-- A cup of coffee ☕️
+- A cup of coffee ☕️(optional but recommended)